superjimpupcake/Pupcake/README.md

 ##About Pupcake Framework
 Pupcake is a minimal but extensible microframework for PHP 5.3+.
 It has a powerful plugin and event handling system, which makes it "simple at the beginning, powerful at the end".
 Pupcake mimic some of the api syntax in Express Node.js Framework, so developers in Express will feel at home.

+New Feature: Pupcake now supports asynchronous internal request.

 For more detail usages, please see https://github.com/superjimpupcake/Pupcake/wiki/_pages

 ##Installation: